 Reviews on sites like Trustpilot, and your Google Business Profile listing can go a long way in improving your brand’s credibility and future sales.
 Showcase glowing reviews and testimonials on your website’s home page and social channels.

 Also, don’t be discouraged by negative reviews – they make your brand more authentic.
 Use them as an opportunity to improve your offerings and show that you care about your customers’ opinions.

 Start a dialogue on social media

 This is a simple yet highly effective way to get people talking.
-Post an open-ended question or a riddle on your Instagram or Twitter handle and let your followers comment their heart out.
+Post an open-ended question or a riddle on your Instagram or Twitter handle and let your followers comment their hearts out.

 For instance, here’s how Zomato pulls it off neatly: